 Yes, shockingly, sleeping with a fan on at night can actually dry out your skin.
 Sleep Advisor say that the dry air circulating in your room can have a negative effect on your skin and cause it to dry out.

-“A constant blast of air on your body may cause dry skin.
-Lotions and moisturizers will help prevent this, but if your skin is excessively dry, use caution and monitor your skin to make sure you’re not over-drying it.”
+“A constant blast of air on your body may cause dryness and flakiness.
+Lotions and one of the best moisturizers for dry skin will help prevent this, but if your skin is excessively dry, use caution and monitor your skin to make sure you’re not over-drying it.”

 Can sleeping with a fan on give you a cold?

 Sleeping with a fan on can increase your chances of getting a cold if you are sleeping in a bed with someone who is under the weather.
-As fans encourage air circulation, it is more likely that the germs from your sleeping partner will be transferred to you.
+As fans encourage air circulation, it is more likely that the germs from your sleeping partner will be transferred to you, Sleep Advisor says.

 Fans can also cause more irritation if you are already under the weather.
 If you sleep with your mouth open, then a fan can cause your mouth to dry out which can cause irritation and discomfort.
 This also applies to your nasal passages which can dry out and cause discomfort.

 Sleep advisor suggests that there is an easy way to reduce this risk.
 They say, “One way to minimize this risk is to use a fan that rotates rather than one that blows a steady and unrelenting flow in one concentrated area all night.”
 This means that your mouth and nose will be able to retain moisture during the night.

 Research by University of Texas Southwestern Medical Center found that sleeping with a fan on can make you feel unwell in other ways though.
 They found that combining a water-soaked t-shirt, as is commonly worn in very hot climates, with an electric fan didn't change heat transfers from the body.
 But it did exacerbate sweat loss, opening up a bigger potential for dehydration.

 Are there benefits to sleeping with a fan on?